-Late in the spring, I received a big bag of pecans to sample from Young Pecan.
-(I think they were supposed to arrive in time for pecan month, which is April, but they were delayed for some reason.)
+Earlier this year, I received a big bag of pecans to sample.
 I’ve been munching from this huge bag several times a week, and I’ve found various ways to add them into my diet.

-Up until recently, I wouldn’t have looked for ways to add nuts into my diet.
-I already felt guilty enough about my peanut butter addiction.
-Despite knowing that the no-fat diets of the '80s and '90s helped to increase the waistlines of the U.S. population, I had trouble getting it through my head that I could eat high-fat foods and it would be okay.
+Until recently, I wouldn’t have looked for ways to add nuts into my diet; I already felt guilty enough about my peanut butter addiction.
+I had trouble getting it into my head that eating high-fat foods is okay, despite knowing that the no-fat diets of the '80s and '90s didn't do my waistline any favors.

-Recent research has shown that healthy fats, even some saturated fats, can be healthy.
-Those who tend to stay away from fat consume more carbohydrates, and those carbohydrates, especially those from refined grains, get stored in the body just like sugar.
-When I think of all the huge bagels I ate in the early '90s without any butter or cream cheese thinking it would help me lose weight because my friends and I embraced the mantra “fat turns into fat,” I cringe.
+Research has shown that healthy fats, even some saturated fats, can be healthy.
+Those who tend to stay away from fat consume more carbohydrates, and those carbohydrates — especially those from refined grains — get stored in the body just like sugar.
+(When I think of all the huge bagels I ate in the early '90s without any butter or cream cheese, fully embracing the mantra that “fat turns into fat,” I cringe.)

-As you may know, over the past half-year or so, I've been doing a university weight loss study.
-I’m doing very well.
-The program doesn’t restrict any foods; it restricts calories, encourages cardiovascular exercise, and helps you think differently about food.
-I’ve chosen to eat good fats (while counting their calories) including lots of free-range eggs, artisan cheeses from dairy farms I trust, butter, limited amounts of red meat, and nuts.
+I've been participating in a university weight loss study that doesn’t restrict any foods; it simply restricts calories, encourages cardiovascular exercise, and helps me think differently about food.
+I’ve chosen to eat good fats (while counting the calories) including lots of free-range eggs, artisan cheeses from dairy farms I trust, butter, limited amounts of red meat, and nuts.

-Nuts have many health benefits, and my fellow MNN food blogger Kimi wrote a great post detailing the health benefits of nuts including almonds, walnuts, hazelnuts, pistachios and my nut of choice for the summer, pecans.
+Nuts have many health benefits, and fellow food blogger Kimi wrote a great post detailing the health benefits of nuts, including almonds, walnuts, hazelnuts, pistachios and my nut of choice at the moment: pecans.
 Just an ounce, about a handful (but you should weigh them for accuracy), can help you meet your daily requirements for protein, fiber, healthy fats, and many vitamins and minerals.

-You should be smart about adding nuts to your diet daily.
-A big slice of pecan pie or a brownie full of walnuts is not the way to go if you’re choosing nuts for their health benefits.
-Here are seven smart ways to add a handful of nuts to your day and reap the benefits of the healthy fats and other nutrients.
+Those are impressive numbers, but still, you should be smart about adding nuts to your daily diet.
+A big slice of pecan pie or a brownie full of walnuts isn't the way to go if you want to eat nuts for their health benefits.
+Here are seven smart ways to add a handful of nuts to your day and reap the benefits of the healthy fats and other nutrients:

-- Chop them up and throw them on a green salad.
+- Chop them up and throw them into a green salad.

-- Add them to your hot cereal like in this Pumpkin Raisin Oatmeal that includes walnuts.
+- Add them to your hot cereal, like this Pumpkin Raisin Oatmeal, which includes walnuts.

-- Create your own 100 calorie-ish snack.
+- Create your own 100-calorie snack.
 About 10 almonds and half an ounce of really good cheddar cheese have just a little over 100 calories.
-It will be much more satisfying and keep you fuller longer than opening one of those 100-calorie packages chips or cookies.
+It will be much more satisfying and keep you fuller longer than opening one of those 100-calorie packages of chips or cookies.

-- Chop them really finely and add them to pureed soups for a little crunch.
+- Chop the nuts up really finely and add them to pureed soups for a little crunch.

 - Sprinkle pistachios on pasta with a lemony sauce.
-It’s so good.
+(Trust me, it's really good.)